mrdarip/tasdks/whyIsntThisWorking.md

 - Implement a settings page

 - Playlists need to be implemented
   - Allow skipping to next subtask
-  - as specified by task.isPlaylist
+  - As specified by task.isPlaylist
 - ~~Allow pausing and resuming~~
   - If you started a task, you must finish it
 - Allow doing tasks in the background like in spotify mini player